Special Education Contact Info

 Student & Personnel Services: Special Education

 The Individuals with Disabilities Education Act (IDEA) requires that disabled students between birth and twenty-two years of age, or until high school graduation, be provided with all "educational and related services" needed to receive a free appropriate education (FAPE).
-Disabled students requiring specialized settings or interventions beyond the scope of services offered by district general or special education programs, or public regional agencies are referred to Santa Cruz County Office of Education, Special Education Programs.
-The parents, district of residence, county office, and involved agencies collaborate to develop an IDEA compliant Individual Family Service Plan (IFSP) or Individual Education Plan (IEP) based upon student age, levels of functioning and needs.
+Disabled students requiring specialized settings or interventions beyond the scope of services offered by district general or special education programs, or public regional agencies are referred to the Santa Cruz County Office of Education's Special Education Department for enrollment in one of our programs.
+The parents, district of residence, county office, and agencies collaborate to develop an IDEA compliant Individual Family Service Plan (IFSP) or Individual Education Plan (IEP) based upon student age, levels of functioning and needs.

 Articles About Special Education

 Congratulations to Yeltsin!
 Special Education students went to the Wellness Fair on the Cabrillo College campus, and participated in a few activities.
 There was a raffle.
 Students had to complete the Wellness Survey to be eligible for the raffle drawing.
 Yeltsin Rodriguez, a post senior student at Cabrillo, won the grand prize, a brand new bike!
 He has never had a bike before!
 Then he went up to the Cabrillo Health Services and bought his helmet for only $10.

 The SCCOE Special Education Department includes the following programs:

 Early Start Program

 Program for Students Challenged by Severe Handicaps:

 Elementary: SH classrooms integrate basic skills, life skills, and communication for students challenged by severe handicaps (SH).
 All classrooms include medically fragile students and students diagnosed with Autism Spectrum Disorder (ASD).

 Middle: SH classroom provides students with exposure to functional curriculum, prevocational skills, and specialized training focused upon individual student needs.